herambchaudhari4121/geomoose-website/source/developer/standards.rst

-GeoMOOSE Coding Standards
+GeoMoose Coding Standards
 =========================

 1. Code Formatting.

  a.
 Tabs, not spaces.
 This formatting rule is a a matter of religion.
-GeoMOOSE worships in the House of "\\t".
+GeoMoose worships in the House of "\\t".
 Code submissions will be returned if the indentation uses spaces.

  b. function brackets should be at the end of a function declaration.